 Morgan has continued to give back to the game he loves too.
 While committed to eradicating racism and discrimination along with improving education opportunities, he remains passionate about the welfare of Academy players released by their clubs.

-In July this year, he shared his experiences with such Academy players at a Player Development Phase Preparation Programme event.
+In July 2021, he shared his experiences with such Academy players at a Player Development Phase Preparation Programme event.

 Those qualities Morgan possessed as a player, his strength, experience and decision-making, continue to be put to great use in a positive, empowering way.